roy-hachnochi/string-art/docs/index.md

   <div class="caption">Left: MCBL optimization on regular additive space.
 Right: MCBL optimizer on CMY multiplicative space.</div>
 </div>

-### Finding the Color Palette
+### Finding the color palette
 We have just one last problem left to solve.
 Both methods heavily rely on choosing the correct color palette to approximate the image.
 From my experience, the algorithm is very sensitive to the chosen colors, and choosing even a slightly off palette will significantly degrade the results for most images.
 It's therefore very important to choose the best color palette in the preprocessing/initialization step.

 Seeing as my aim was to have the algorithm be as much plug-and-play as possible, I gave a shot at a few different approaches, varying in levels of automaticity.
-I'll lay out my trials process approximately as it was.
+I'll lay out my trials process approximately as it went.
 1. **Manual color palette** - The least automatic method, just receive a palette defined by the user.
 This has the best potential of being the most accurate, but finding the exact right palette may be hard and tiresome.
 2. **Clustering-based palette** - Run a clustering algorithm (such as KMeans or Median-Cut) on the image pixels to choose the $$k$$ most dominant colors.
 This is the most automatic method, as it has no need for a predefined color dictionary, but unfortunately didn't work for most images, since clustering algorithms tend to find average centers for clusters, and not the most common ones.
 3. **Histogram-based palette** - First define a fairly small (~$$25$$ colors) but highly representative color dictionary.
 Now we calculate a discrete histogram on the image pixels with this dictionary.
 An important addition here is to smooth the histogram, so that different shades of the same color (or perceptually similar colors) will also be accounted for.
 This method unfortunately resulted in picking different shades of the same color over other, more important, colors, since colors with a very high representation (e.g., background) also increased their neighbor's histogram value.